rahuljainsydney/demoAPI/README.md

 ## Installation
+1. Use AWS CLI to create the Dynamo DB Structure. create_table_script.txt contains the AWS CLI command to create the structure.

-Navigate to the directory where you downloaded the lambdaFunction.
+2. Navigate to the directory where you downloaded the lambdaFunction.
 Then run npm install.
 Zip the node_modules and index.js and upload the AWS Lambda Function.

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+3. Deploy the API by importing Swagger file

+4. Test the API using AWS API Console or Postman using the sample scripts are provided in the example provided.

 ## Tests